FREQUENTLY ASKED QUESTIONS

-If I discuss a referral appointment or getting an image or other test done with my doctor, how long should I expect to have to wait before being contacted by the office with my appointments.
+If a referral appointment, imaging or other testing is needed and was discussed with my doctor, how long should I expect to wait to be contacted by the office I’m being referred to?

 Typically this process takes 1-2 business days.
-However, this process can be lengthened depending on your insurance.
-Each insurance has a difference process they require our office to follow in order to set up a referral appointment or imaging test in order for your insurance to pay.
-If this process isn't followed correctly, you could be billed for the cost of the test or your specialty appointment with another doctor.
-This process of dealing with the insurance companies can sometimes take 3-5 business days while we wait on them to approve your testing and referrals.
-However, if you have been waiting for more than one week, please call our office and ask about the status of your appointments.
+However, the process can be lengthened depending on your insurance.
+Each insurance has a different process we must follow when setting up referral appointments or imaging tests in order for the service to be covered.
+If this process isn't followed correctly, you could potentially be billed for the cost of testing services or your specialty appointment with another doctor.
+The process of working with the insurance companies can sometimes take up to 3-5 business days for them to approve your testing and referrals.
+However, if you have been waiting for more than one week, please call our office to check the status of your appointments.

 You will be asked to fill out several papers every time we see you at Cahaba Medical Care.
-We need you to fill out this paperwork so we can assure that all you information, like your phone number and address and insurance, are correct and up to date.
-This is important when the office needs to reach you about an appointment that we might need to make for you or when trying to bill your insurance for your visit at
+This paperwork is necessary for us to ensure all your information, like your phone number, address and insurance, is correct and up to date.

-It is also important the triage form is filled out at each visit.
-This form lets us know what problems you are having that day, if you need refills on medications, if you need lab or imaging results, or if you have been seen by any other doctor since the last time we saw you at our office.
-This information will better assist everyone in the office to make sure that all your concerns and questions or most efficiently and effectively answered during your visit with the doctor.
-It will also ensure that the doctor has all the information he or she needs to take the best care
+It is also important the triage form is completed at each visit.
+This form lets us know exactly what problems you are having that day, whether or not you need refills on medications, if you need lab or imaging results, or if you have been seen by any other doctor since your last visit.
+This information will better assist our office staff in making sure that all your concerns and questions are answered efficiently and effectively during your visit.
+It will also ensure that your provider has all the information he or she needs to take the best care of you.

-Please bring all pill bottles for review by your nurse and physician.
-Please also bring your up-to-date insurance card(s) and a picture ID to help CMC and our billing department to ensure that your insurance company is billed correctly.
-Please also notify the office at any time that your phone number, address, or insurance information changes as this is vital for us to know when we try to contact you regarding your medical care and when we bill your insurance company for your doctor's visit.
+We ask that you please bring all current medications for review by your nurse and physician.
+We also ask that you please bring your up-to-date insurance card(s) and a picture ID with you to each visit, and be sure to notify our office of any changes made to your insurance information, phone number and/or address.
+It is important that we update this information in your file so that we are able to contact you regarding your medical care and can accurately bill your insurance company for your visit.